 In Tennessee v.
 Garner, the United States Supreme Court ruled that under the Fourth Amendment, when the police are pursuing a fleeing suspect, they may only use deadly force to prevent escape if the officer has probably cause to believe that the suspect poses a significant threat of death or serious physical injury to the officer or others.
 The family believes that neither was the situation in Michael’s case.

 The family is calling upon the DOJ and FBI to conduct a further investigation into the death of their son, because the evidence showed that the police shot Michael five times in his backside as he was being chased down, and because witnesses observed that Michael did not threaten the police nor brandish the gun which later appeared by the body.
 Furthermore, the McIntyre family expressed alarm because neither the police, District Attorney, nor ABI would release the name of the officer who shot and killed their son.
 Michael McIntyre was a father and leaves behind two little daughters in addition to his mother, father, sisters, aunts, uncles, and cousins.

 According to Alabama State Conference NAACP President Benard Simelton, the State Conference and the National NAACP are also looking into this incident to determine what actions should be taken.
 “We have too many of our young men being killed like animals and nothing is done…now is the time to speak and seek answers and justice.
 The NAACP is the oldest Civil Rights organization in the United States and has for decades fought for justice and equality under the law and protection of individuals civil rights, and we want to ensure justice is served in this situation.”

-The Oinonen Law Group and Betts & Associates law firms of Atlanta, Georgia have been retained by the family to represent them in a civil rights suit.
+Williams Oinonen LLC and Betts & Associates law firms of Atlanta, Georgia have been retained by the family to represent them in a civil rights suit.
 The family is now officially requesting an investigation by the DOJ and FBI into the killing of Michael McIntyre.